Body in Motion

-"Body in Motion" (stylized in all caps) is a song by American record producer DJ Khaled, featuring guest vocals from American singer Bryson Tiller and American rappers Lil Baby and Roddy Ricch.
+"Body in Motion" (stylized in all caps) is a song by American record producer DJ Khaled featuring American musicians Bryson Tiller, Lil Baby, and Roddy Ricch.
 The song was serviced to US rhythmic radio on September 14, 2021, as the fifth single from Khaled's twelfth studio album, Khaled Khaled.
 Produced by Khaled, StreetRunner, and Tarik Azzouz, the four artists wrote the song alongside Kevin Cossom.

 Background

 Prior to the album's release, DJ Khaled shared his thoughts on collaborating with Roddy Ricch for "Body in Motion": "He's a young icon.
 When the vocals came in, I lost my mind.
 We ended up making something incredible".
 On August 23, 2021, Khaled announced that the song would be sent to radio soon to serve as the next single from his Khaled Khaled album.

 Critical reception

-Luke Morgan Britton from NME praised Lil Baby's appearances on Khaled Khaled, writing: "Lil Baby shows why he's one of the most effortless rappers right now with standout features on the trappy 'Every Chance I Get' and R&B smoothy 'Body In Motion'".
+Luke Morgan Britton from NME praised Lil Baby's appearances on Khaled Khaled, writing: "Lil Baby shows why he's one of the most effortless rappers right now with standout features on the trappy 'Every Chance I Get' and R&B-smoothy 'Body In Motion'".